Training Program Design Checklist

 Explore opportunities and other similar child abuse prevention training events that may be accessible through schools and other organizations.
 Stay informed about trainings and events provided by child abuse prevention organizations.
 Use these events as further opportunities to learn about child abuse prevention.

 Educate parents on child sexual abuse prevention, including how to talk to their children to keep them safe and healthy.
-Educate parents and caregivers about child abuse and their responsibility in prevention.
-Provide opportunities for parents to learn how to discuss safety with their children.
+Provide information about your safety program to parents and caregivers, and point them to resources about discussing personal safety with their children.

 Exploring training programs through state, local, and other child abuse prevention organizations can help your YSO best prepare and execute training.
 Use knowledge of and partnerships with outside organizations to get access to more training opportunities for staff and volunteers.